HI, I'm Liz

 Art therapy was first introduced to me twenty years ago at a local art club meeting.
 A retired Art Therapist came to speak and shared her story.
 I was captivated by the idea of helping others through art.
 Although the timing was not right.
 Several years later, I was given the opportunity to do art with at-risk teens in a counseling environment.
 Immediately I saw how art allowed the avenue for the teens to open up and tell their stories.
 This was the inspiration I needed to pursue my dream of becoming a Registered Art Therapist.

 In 2015, I graduated with my Masters in Counseling and quickly became a Licensed Professional Counselor (LPC).
 Midway through 2019, I began my credentialing process to becoming a registered art therapist (ATR).
+In December 2022, I became LPC-S, approved to see LPC-Associates through their new journey of counseling.

 In my free time, you will find me outside, gardening, walking, reading, painting, or watching the latest Netflix series.
 I enjoy time with my family, friends, and cats (Noah & Oliver).